-There is a simple approach to eating, which many people are unfamiliar with, that promotes both a healthy weight and overall wellness.
-That approach is to plan meals according to the caloric density of food be your guide when choosing what to eat, or more specifically, to emphasize foods that are not calorically dense while de-emphasizing those that are.
+There is a simple approach to eating that promotes both a healthy body weight and overall wellness.
+This approach is to let the calorie density of food be your guide when choosing what to eat, or more specifically, to emphasize foods that are not calorically dense while de-emphasizing those that are.
 Calorie density is defined as the number of calories per weight (typically per pound) of a given food.
-When trying to lose weight, decreasing caloric intake is crucial, and generally more easily accomplished and effective than increasing calorie expenditure, such as through exercise.
+When trying to lose weight, decreasing calorie intake is crucial, and generally more easily accomplished and effective than increasing calorie expenditure, such as through exercise.
 Eating according to calorie density allows you to eat enough food to feel full while also limiting your calorie intake.
 (See more on why exercise is an overvalued tool for weight loss here: https://www.youtube.com/watch?v=eXTiiz99p9o).

 Note, this is NOT the same as counting calories.
-Calorie counting presents many problems including that it is tedious and difficult to sustain, does not account for the healthfulness of the calorie source, and does not guarantee satiety.
-When I see patients who are trying to lose weight, I recommend they use the calorie density method as a guide on how to fill their plates.
+Calorie counting presents many problems including that it is tedious, difficult to sustain, says nothing about the healthfulness of the calorie source, and does not guarantee satisfaction at the end of a meal.
+However, as this handout will explain, calorie density is a useful tool that anyone can easily use to lose weight and improve their overall health.

 When trying to lose weight, one should emphasize foods on the left side of this chart, as they are the lowest in calories.
 That means eating unprocessed vegetables, fruits, whole grains, starches, and beans (note: “UnProc CC” denotes unprocessed carbohydrates such as whole grains and starches).
 Vegetables and fruits are the most calorically dilute whole foods one can eat and can thus be eaten without restriction by anyone, including those trying to lose weight.
-Whole grains and starches (such as sweet potatoes) are also relatively calorically dilute and can thus be eaten without too much concern for weight gain.
-They also contribute to the satiety of the meal; potatoes actually top the list of most satisfying foods.
-Nuts and seeds, while very healthful, are the most calorically dense foods in the plant-based category.
+Whole grains, whole food starches (such as sweet potatoes), and beans are also relatively calorically dilute and contribute significantly to the satiety of a meal with potatoes actually topping the list of most satisfying foods.
+Nuts and seeds, while very healthful, are more calorically dense.
 Accordingly, they should be consumed in smaller quantities by people trying to lose or maintain weight, such as a handful of walnuts to top off a bowl of oatmeal or sunflower seeds sprinkled on a salad.

-Part of what makes this pattern of eating effective and sustainable is that it is satisfying, which sets it apart from most other diet plans.
-Whole plant foods are rich in fiber, and because fiber takes up space, it stimulates stretch receptors in the stomach that communicate fullness to the brain.
-In other words, the high fiber content of these low-calorie foods prevents their overconsumption and overeating in general.
+Part of what makes this pattern of eating effective and sustainable is that it is satisfying.
+Whole plant foods are rich in space-occupying fiber and water, and so stimulate the stretch receptors in the stomach responsible for communicating fullness to the brain.
+In other words, the high fiber and water content of these low-calorie foods prevents their overconsumption and overeating in general.
 See the graphic below for a good visualization of this concept.
-In addition, when you eat whole plant foods you are by default limiting salt, oil, and sugar, which tell your brain to eat more, more, more regardless of how full you already are.
-That means your natural “stop eating” signals are able to do their job more effectively.
+In addition, when you eat whole plant foods you are by default limiting your intake of salt, oil, and sugar, ingredients that tell your brain to eat more regardless of how full you already are.
+The result is that your natural “stop eating” signals are able to do their job more effectively.
 The main reason most diets fail is that they require the dieter to ignore our innate drive to eat until satisfied; the focus in on restriction and deprivation.
 Fortunately, this is not a concern when eating according to calorie density.

-Another great thing about using the calorie density method when choosing what to eat: healthy eating becomes foolproof.
+Another great thing about using the calorie density method when choosing what to eat is that healthy eating becomes foolproof.
 Research tells us that vegetables, fruits, whole grains, and beans are the healthiest foods we can eat.
 They’re also the least calorically dense.
-When emphasizing calorically dilute foods in your diet you will not only be eating for a healthy weight but also preventing disease and promoting wellness because you are also consuming the most healthful foods.
-That is, the foods richest in fiber, antioxidants, vitamins, and minerals.
-It’s like nature intended it that way.
+When emphasizing calorically dilute foods in your diet you will not only be eating for a healthy weight but also preventing disease and promoting wellness because you are consuming foods that are rich in fiber, antioxidants, vitamins, and minerals.
+It’s like nature intended it that way!

 A conversation about caloric density is not complete without touching on beverages.
 As a general rule, don’t drink your calories.
 Sweetened beverages and alcohol are an often-over looked source of calories in many people’s diets.
-They are not filling and are nutrient poor as well.
+They are not filling while also being nutrient poor.
 Trying to lose weight while still regularly consuming calorie-dense beverages will lead to failure and frustration.
 In general, opt for water or unsweetened coffee or tea as your beverages of choice and chew your calories instead.

 If you want more individualized guidance on weight loss, please don’t hesitate to schedule a consultation, or register for our Intensive Weight Loss Immersion.